 HTML stands for Hypertext Markup Language.
 That might mean very little to you now, but it plays its part in every web page, which means it’s pretty important.
 Let us explain more.

 What is HTML?

 Everybody should learn the basics of HTML.
 It’s a crucial technology for all industries.
-Taking part in our free 5 Day Coding Challenge (register through the form below) will teach you some of the basics of HTML, and will give you a better understanding as to how it works.
+Taking part in our free 5 Day Coding Challenge (register through the form below) will teach you some of the basics of HTML and give you a better understanding of how it works.